dorianm7/personal-website/CRUD.md

 Status report 7/31/20 12:21am:
 After many hours I have a working log in page that will move you to and from blog edit page.
 Next step, set up and connect firebase.

+Status report 7/31/20 3:00am:
+Able to read from the database and place blogposts into blogedit.html.
+For points, the next step is to add a blogs section on my website to place those blog posts.